-Participation hours should be rounded to the nearest whole number.
+Participation hours must be rounded to the nearest whole number.

 D-202.d: Allowable Reductions in Activity Hours

-At initial eligibility determination or redetermination, Boards may reduce work, education and job training activity requirements if a parent’s documented medical disability or need to care for a physically or mentally disabled family member prevents the parent from participating in the activities for the required hours per week.
+At initial eligibility determination or redetermination, Boards may reduce work, education, and job training activity requirements if a parent’s documented medical disability or need to care for a physically or mentally disabled family member prevents the parent from participating in the activities for the required hours per week.

 Rule Reference: §809.50(b)